 One example of immediate lumpectomy reconstruction is oncoplastic surgery.
 Oncoplastic surgery combines the latest plastic surgery techniques with breast surgical oncology at the time of the lumpectomy.
 An oncoplastic surgeon rearranges some of the remaining tissue in order to realign the nipple and areola.
 This procedure should restore a natural appearance to the breast shape.
 The surgeon may recommend a lift or reduction to the opposing breast to restore symmetry.

 Another option is the bilateral breast reduction or lift.
-The surgeon will remove breast tissue from the cancerous breast and modify the normal breast.
-This procedure is described by John Hopkins Medicine as “an incision around the nipple and areola, a vertical incision from the nipple to the lower fold of the breast, and a horizontal incision in the fold of the breast.”
+The surgeon will remove breast tissue from the cancerous breast and modify the normal breast to create symmetry.

 Unfortunately, there is a possibility of not being able to preserve blood supply to the nipple during surgery using this method, necessitating a free nipple graft.
 A free nipple graft removes the nipple and replaces it after the breast reduction or lift is complete.
 However, the free nipple graft can result in nipple numbness and inability to breast-feed, making it a “last resort” procedure.